 In previous years, I researched opportunities abroad, including volunteer work in Costa Rica, the Peace Corps, a Foreign Services Officer and an English teacher in Thailand.
 All seemed to be pretty decent ways to explore cultures and areas across the world while also engaging in meaningful work.
 Each time I started planning the logistics, I talked myself out of it.
 I was afraid of being different, afraid of stepping off the “safe” path, afraid that the pay wasn’t sufficient or quite simply afraid I might regret it.

 While walking along the river with two girlfriends one fall evening, I made another two-second decision.
-Within three weeks, I had moved out of my Columbus, Ohio apartment and started a new job in Louisville.
-During my interview, I was honest about my desire to travel.
+Within three weeks, I had moved out of my Columbus, Ohio, apartment and started a new job in Louisville.
+During my interview, I was honest about my plans to travel the following year.
 They asked why I didn’t get a temporary job instead.
 That certainly would have been easier, but I wanted to work towards a career, grow as a professional and learn new skills.
 I did not want traveling to ever set me back professionally.

-Fast forward to November 2016, and I am returning from the trip of a lifetime.
-I recently stumbled upon the following quote, which accurately describes my three month adventure: “Maybe the journey isn’t so much about becoming anything.
-Maybe it’s about un-becoming everything that isn’t really you, so you can be who you were meant to be in the first place.”
+Fast forward to November 2016, and I have returned from the trip of a lifetime.
+I stumbled upon the following quote, which accurately describes my three-month adventure: “Maybe the journey isn’t so much about becoming anything.
+Maybe it’s about un-becoming everything that isn’t really you so you can be who you were meant to be in the first place.”

 When I left for my trip, all the negativity and distractions from my daily life went away.
 I was left with ample time to reflect on my values, my priorities and what is important to me.
-I acquired new skills and new interests along the way, and improved upon ones I had previously developed.
-My trip will never be seen as “work experience” on a resume, but the strengths and skills acquired are ones that people read about in leadership books, but rarely put into practice.
-I began living like the person I had always wanted to be.
+I acquired new skills and new interests along the way and improved upon ones I had previously developed.
+My trip will never be seen as “work experience” on a resume, but the strengths and skills acquired are ones that people read about in leadership books but struggle to put into practice.
+I became a more effective communicator and confident decision-maker.
+I became open-minded.
+I became insanely curious.
+I became fascinated with human behavior and social norms.
+I developed a deeper interest in history.
+I became more empathetic.
+And most importantly, I started living like the person I had always wanted to be.
 A person who values integrity, respect and curiosity.

 Above all, my European trip taught me the importance of believing in yourself.
 You must always do what is best for you.
 There isn’t a right way to live your life.
 It is too short to not be madly in love with it.
 So, dare to be different.
 Be courageous.
 Take the leap.
 Trust yourself — both your heart and your brain.
 And above all, go after what is important to you.
 Your soul will thank you.